-Which cards they were, I do not remember.
-All I remember is this stern looking woman looked down at the cards, then up at me, and said, “Whatever it is that you should do….. do something.”
+Which cards they were, I do not remember, all I remember was this stern looking woman peered down at the cards, then up at me, and said, “Whatever it is that you should do….. do something.”
 Then she just stared at me and said nothing more.

 Okay then, I mean, what did I expect for $5.00 after all.

-Well, honestly, what I did expect, was some magical declaration telling me what my true, heaven sent path was suppose to be.
-Like maybe I secretly had a special gift that was destined to be revealed to me at this moment and place in time.
-That I would receive complete clarity and the birds would sing and the angels would herald my discovery.
+Well, honestly, what I did expect, was some magical declaration enlightening me of what my true, heaven sent path was suppose to be, like maybe I secretly had a special gift that was destined to be revealed to me at that moment and place in time and that I would receive complete clarity and the birds would sing and the angels would herald my discovery.

 Instead, I thanked her and my sister and I walked away.

 For the rest of the afternoon, I felt somewhat out of sorts as I pondered what the tarot reader had said.
 I felt more confused than before I had parted with my $5.00.